Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Call 1300 24 23 22

-20 people found this content helpful
+36 people found this content helpful

-Why is that?
-Well, for one thing, health services are geared to looking after pregnant women and babies, and while dads are certainly welcome to attend checkups, ultrasounds, and be there at the birth, not many health professionals are asking dads how they’re really going, and that’s a problem.
-Prenatal and postnatal women are routinely screened for postnatal and antenatal depression, using tools like the Edinburgh Postnatal Depression Scale, and if they’re at risk, the midwife or doctor will usually take steps to help them get support.
-But no-one is screening sad dads, and this needs to change.
+While dads are welcome to attend checkups, ultrasounds, and be at the birth, not many health professionals are asking dads how they’re really going, and that’s a problem.
+Prenatal and postnatal women are screened for depression, but not many are screening sad dads, and that needs to change.

 And while it might seem like things will get better when the baby is sleeping more, or your partner is less exhausted, or work lets up a bit, you might find that things get a lot worse.
 If your car started making noises and the engine overheating, you wouldn’t expect to solve that by driving it harder on rough roads.
 So don’t do that to yourself, either.
 Do some maintenance work on your mental health before you burn out your own engine.